IBM-Cloud/HybridBanking-Android/README.md

 # Hybrid Banking Demo

 https://www.youtube.com/watch?v=7OLkIGoBpi0
-The video describes the ty

 This repository helps you set up a simple demo to showcase some the capabilities.
 It is not a sample application.
-A real application would include Bluemix Local, API Management, Secure Gateway, Databases, etc...
+A real application would include Bluemix Local, API Management, Secure Gateway, Databases, etc as shown in the video above.

 ### Android Application Setup
 This portion will set up the Android application the Banking customer will use to review their loyalty points and submit feedback.